 PAINFUL MUSCLES ARE ALSO KNOWN AS TRIGGER POINTS

 Upper Cross Syndrome results in pain in the trap muscles across the shoulders and back of the neck.
 The muscles stay tight all day and night and become fatigued.
-The body will build a scar into the fatigued muscles to help support them.
+The body will build a scar on the fatigued muscles to help support them.
 Over time these scars grow and become painful.
-These painful scars are called Trigger Points.
+These painful scars are called trigger points.

 Standard Medical Treatment for Trigger Points